Getting started with wp-graphql-content-blocks

 , the plugin will use a resolver that tries to extract the field by sourcing the text element using the selector

 .
-For example, given the following HTML:
+As an example, with the following HTML:

 <div class="message">Hello World</div>